Marc Bédarride

 Marc Bédarride (4 February 1776 – April 1846) was a French writer, military officer and Freemason.
-He served the First French Empire during the French Revolutionary Wars under Napoleon Bonaparte in Egypt and later in the Italian Peninsula.
+He served the First French Republic during the French Revolutionary Wars under Napoleon Bonaparte in Egypt and later in the Italian Peninsula.
 Although born in France, the conquests of the War of the Second Coalition brought him to the Italian Peninsula where his chief legacy was the founding of the masonic Rite of Misraim in 1813.

 Biography

 Background

 Bédarride came from a Sephardic Jewish family from Provence; the family took their name from Bédarrides where the family had lived for some time and had been familiar with Kabbalistic currents in Judaism there through the Dönmeh movement.
 Mardochée "Marc" Bédarride was born at Cavaillon, then part of Comtat Venaissin, Papal States on 4 February 1776 to Gad Bédarride (1740—25 December 1800) and Gentille Milhaud (1747—6 September 1831).
 He had two brothers; Jossuda "Joseph" Bédarride (1787—1840) and Michel Bédarride (29 August 1778—9 February 1856).
 Their father, Gad, became a freemason at Avignon in 1771.